longaria/FitnessRPG/README.md

 AP are required to progress in the game by challenging monsters, acquiring experience points, loot etc.
 AP are earned by booking courses on the website of a fitness center.

-#Setup:
+# Setup:

-The whole project consists of three components - Mobile App, Public Display App, Local Server running MySQL containing two databases: a 'DummyGym' database and a 'GameData' database.
+The whole project consists of three components - Mobile App, Public Display App, Local Web Server running MySQL containing two databases: a 'DummyGym' database and a 'GameData' database.

 'DummyGym' simulates the database of a physical gym containing membership information and an upcoming courses schedule.